-Regulations for Forex broker license in Seychelles
+Regulations governing the forex broker license in Seychelles

 1. Issuing licenses